 Marker Two: Individually Disclosed Ingredient Forms and Milligram Quantities

-A personalised vitamins provider that cannot tell you the specific form (magnesium glycinate not "magnesium," zinc glycinate, not "zinc," methylcobalamin not "Vitamin B12," MK-7, not "Vitamin K2") and the individual milligram quantity of every active ingredient in your daily pack is withholding the information required to assess whether the protocol is clinically adequate.
+A personalised vitamins provider that cannot tell you the specific form (magnesium glycinate not "magnesium," zinc glycinate not "zinc," methylcobalamin not "Vitamin B12," MK-7 not "Vitamin K2") and the individual milligram quantity of every active ingredient in your daily pack is withholding the information required to assess whether the protocol is nutritionally adequate.
 Proprietary blends — aggregate ingredient groupings with a single total weight that conceals individual quantities — are the format that makes label-dusting invisible.
-A provider built around clinical outcomes discloses every ingredient form and quantity individually, because the formulations can withstand that scrutiny.
-A provider built around marketing aesthetics conceals the details that would reveal the gap between the clinical claims on the label and the doses inside the capsule.
+A provider built around nutritional outcomes discloses every ingredient form and quantity individually, because the formulations can withstand that scrutiny.

 Marker Three: Pharmaceutical cGMP Australian Manufacture